saurabhbhise16/PodChangeNotifier/README.md

-# ChatService
+# PodChangeNotifier
-This project will help you share files and text with convenience.
-It uses distributed architecture and lots of microservices to accompalish tasks
+This will notify when their will be change in IP of Pod in cluster